 Gohan sighed.
 It was just another stark reminder that no matter where one went, there would always be evildoers running amuck.
 He would've clenched his fist in frustration, but then he remembered something from the day before.
 "Hey, Dr Shuzenji, can I ask you something?"

-"Of course you may, my boy," the man responded, raising an eyebrow in his direction.
+"Of course you may, my boy," the man responded.

 "Yesterday you told me that with my Quirk I could be a fantastic pro hero."
 The doctor's eyes lit up in recognition, so Gohan continued.
 "How do I become a pro hero?"